joequery/Git-Human-Pages/functions/git-add.md

 # -p, --patch

 Allows you to interactively add portions of modified files to the next commit.
 Newly created and deleted files are ignored.
-This is useful if you've added two functions in the same file since the last commit, but find the creation of the two function merits two commits.
+This is useful if, for example, you've added two functions in the same file since the last commit, but find the creation of the two function merits two commits.

+    $ git add -p mymodifiedfile.py    # Enter patch mode for single file
+    $ git add -p                      # Enter patch mode for all modifications
-    $ git add -p
+    $ git add -p file1.txt file2.txt

-You will be greeted with a hunk, and options on what to do with it.
+You will be greeted with a hunk of text, and options on what to do with it.

     Stage this hunk [y,n,q,a,d,/,j,J,g,e,?]?